 Why we picked the Honda Odyssey:

-Redesigned for the 2018 model year, the Honda Odyssey brings an impressive array of tech to the task of keeping a car full of kids pacified.
+Redesigned for the 2018 model year, the Honda Odyssey gains an impressive array of tech features to help parents keep a car full of kids pacified.

-Available tech features include things you might expect, like an 8.0-inch central touchscreen display, and a rear-seat entertainment system.
-But it can also tell backseat passengers exactly how much farther it is to the destination, a camera system for monitoring the rear seats, and an intercom to let rear-seat passengers talk to the driver and front passenger.
-Hopefully there’s a mute button.
+The list of available tech features includes ones you might expect, like an 8.0-inch central touchscreen for the infotainment system, and a rear-seat entertainment system.
+However, the Odyssey can also tell passengers in the back seats exactly how much longer they need to wait before getting to their destination.
+It’s also offered with a camera system that monitors the rear seats, and an intercom to let rear-seat passengers talk to the ones up front.

 An appropriate feature for a vehicle that can seat up to eight people is Social Play List, which allows everyone in the Odyssey to upload songs from their smartphones to the audio system.
-A 4G LTE system provides WiFi connectivity to power all of those smartphones.
+4G LTE technology provides Wi-Fi connectivity to power all of those smartphones.

-On the mechanical side, the Odyssey is offered solely with a 3.5-liter V6, which produces 280 hp.
-Base models get a nine-speed automatic transmission, but a 10-speed automatic is available as an option.
+On the mechanical side, the Odyssey is offered solely with a 3.5-liter V6, which produces a stout 280 hp.
+Base models get a nine-speed automatic transmission, but a 10-speed automatic is also available as an option.

 The best value minivan

-Why should you buy this: You want a lot of space for a lot of money.
+Why should you buy this: You want a lot of space for not a lot of money.

 Who’s it for: Budget-conscious buyers.